EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 Repeat the above steps to add other files.

 #### Check your uploaded files
-When all your files have been uploaded, you can check the deposition's current status regarding these files:
+When all your files have been uploaded, you can check the deposition's current status regarding these files using the same URL with a get request:
 ```python
 >>> r = requests.get(url, params=payload, verify=False)
 >>> result = json.loads(r.text)